 - There’s more data to analyze, but companies need to make decisions faster: Companies have five times as much data about their customers now as they did three years ago.
 This can lead to data overload and analysis paralysis for many companies that are trying to listen to all of their customers’ voices at once.
 Fortunately, the methods of analyzing VoC are improving exponentially.
 From managing information pipelines to AI analysis, data-driven decision making is critical to effective prioritization in connecting listening to real outcomes.

-Below, we dive into what a robust VoC program looks like in 2020, and how you can set your own organization up for success in the coming years.
+Below, we dive into what a robust VoC strategy looks like in 2020, and how you can set your own organization up for success in the coming years.

 Listen or lose them.